MEDICAL SERVICES IN CITY* STATE*

 The injections are approved for the treatment of osteoarthritis of the knee in those who have failed to respond to simple painkillers or exercise.
 Use for other joints is being investigated.

-X-ray is defined as a form of electromagnetic radiation, similar to light but of shorter wavelength and capable of penetrating solids and of ionizing gases.
+X-ray is defined as a form of electromagnetic radiation, similar to light but of a shorter wavelength and capable of penetrating solids and of ionizing gases.

 X-rays allow physical doctors and chiropractors to view your bones and joints with clarity, and to some extent, the related soft tissues.
 With the help of x-rays, chiropractors can better evaluate the health of your bones and come to a more accurate diagnosis.